MicrosoftDocs/cloud-adoption-framework/docs/get-started/reliability.md

 ## Step 1: Establish operations management requirements

-All workloads aren't created equal.
+Not all workloads are created equal.
 In any environment, there are workloads that have a direct and constant impact on the business.
 There are also supporting business processes and workloads that have a smaller impact on the overall business.
 In this step, the cloud operations team identifies and implements initial requirements to support the overall IT portfolio.

 **Deliverables:**